 I have had some issues with my liver years ago, when my bile duct spontaneously twisted itself in my body, causing me to have jaundice.
-It resolved itself naturally but I am aware that my liver is more sensitive than other people’s.
-There is some incidence of liver problems in my family, and I am also quite fond of wine and cheese, which probably isn’t the best (I’m on French descent, does that make it OK?)
+It resolved itself naturally, but I am aware that my liver is more sensitive than other people’s.
+There is some incidence of liver problems in my family, and I am also quite fond of wine and cheese, which probably isn’t the best.

 So on the cleanse, from my very first ingestion of ghee, I had very loose stools many times a day.
 Since old bile gets flushed into the intestinal track, the more bile you flush, the more your body will make sure to get rid of it throught that channel.
 After the third or fourth day my stool became closer to normal, which meant that most of the old bile had been flushed.
 It was quite a relief.